altogic/altogic/examples/realtime-presence/README.md

 ## Contribution

 Your feedback and contributions are welcome!
-Please open a pull request for contributions.
+Please open a pull request to contribute.